-- KIND UK's online tool may help local authority staff get an initial assessment of a child's immigration status or nationality and confirm whether legal advice is needed.
-It also has information about how to find a qualified solicitor/legal adviser and how a good legal adviser should treat their clients. - Only solicitors and other qualified advisers can advise a person about their immigration status and nationality.
-It is a criminal offense for a non-qualified person to advise about such matters.11
+- KIND UK's online tool may help local authority staff get an initial assessment of a child's immigration status or nationality and confirm whether legal advice is needed. - Only solicitors and other qualified advisers can advise a person about their immigration status and nationality.
+It is a criminal offense for a non-qualified person to advise about such matters.11 In Scotland, families who are on a low income (the current threshold set by the Scottish Legal Aid Board is approximately £245/week), will normally be eligible for Legal Aid, meaning that they will not be liable to pay for legal fees.
+An updated list of legal aid immigration solicitors offering advice in Scotland can be found here.